sam-abyss/SAM_UI_TOOL/README.md

 Some people may have an issue with python being unable to find tkinter.
 If so, run the following installation:

 `sudo apt-get install python3-tk`

+## Running
+To run this script, you will need three things:

+- A text file listing the images to run the model on (see example.txt)
+- A folder in which to save the masks
+- A model checkpoint for the Segment Anything Model

+Once you know the location of all these, you can run the script below replacing the placeholders with the locations

+`SAM-ui.py --input text/file/location --output-dir mask/directory --model-path model/checkpoint/location`